merge-api/merge-ats-java/docs/ApplicationsApi.md

     ApplicationsApi apiInstance = new ApplicationsApi(defaultClient);
     String xAccountToken = "xAccountToken_example"; // String | Token identifying the end user.
-    String remoteUserId = "remoteUserId_example"; // String | The ID of the RemoteUser deleting the resource.
+    String remoteUserId = "remoteUserId_example"; // String | The ID of the RemoteUser modifying the resource.
 This can be found in the ID field (not remote_id) in the RemoteUser table.
     Boolean runAsync = true; // Boolean | Whether or not third-party updates should be run asynchronously.
     ApplicationRequest applicationRequest = new ApplicationRequest(); // ApplicationRequest |
     try {